 It’s true that Vanguard’s VNQ REIT has offered returns as high as 30% in some years.
 But it’s also true that REITs can go down in value — and sometimes spectacularly so.
 During the 2008 real estate crash, for example, this same fund offered returns of negative 37%.
 That’s not exactly something you want to see if you’re right on the verge of retiring, for example.

 If you’re a DIY real estate investor, you can control a lot of the costs yourself.
-You can even get up in the middle of the night to fix a flooding toilet, if you don’t want to spring for property management services, after all.
+You can even get up in the middle of the night to fix a flooding toilet if you don’t want to spring for property management services, after all.

 But if you invest in a REIT, there will be costs in the form of an expense ratio and possibly trading fees.
 These don’t have to be high (VNQ has an expense ratio of 0.12%), but they’re a cost you’ll have to pay if you’re not a DIY real estate investor.

-Dividends Are Taxed As Ordinary Income
+Dividends Are Taxed as Ordinary Income

 Many types of investments pay out qualified dividends, which are taxed at a lower capital gains rate.
 But REIT dividends aren’t considered “qualified,” and so they’re generally taxed at your marginal tax rate as ordinary income (like from your job), and this can be a lot higher than the capital gains rate.

-Are REITs a Good Option for You?
+Bottom Line – Are REITs a Good Option for You?

 REITs are just like any other investment type.
 They’re a tool, and whether they’re a good tool for you depends on your situation.

-If you’re looking for an easy and affordable way to invest in real estate without jumping in headfirst to the DIY real estate investing world, REITs can be a good option for you.
+If you’re looking for an easy and affordable way to invest in real estate without jumping headfirst into the DIY real estate investing world, REITs can be a good option for you.
 They’re also a good choice if you’re just getting started and you don’t have millions (or even thousands) to invest in real estate just yet.

 But if you think you’d enjoy a more hands-on approach and you’re not afraid of devoting a lot of time and money (and headaches) to the cause, investing more directly in real estate might be in the cards for you.